Fewnity/Counter-Strike-Nintendo-DS-Server/README.md

 - Install [Mono](https://www.mono-project.com/)
 - Run the **make.bat** in the project folder

+Note : To avoid coding collisions, path finding..., there is an Unity project to export code : https://github.com/Fewnity/Counter-Strike-DS-Unity-Project

 ## How to use :
 - Open the **6003** port of your computer and your router